Demand Forecasting: 6 Methods To Forecast Consumer Demand

 Market experiments can be carried out under controlled conditions to inform retailers on consumer behavior.
 A/B testing of different discounts, special offers, fonts, site features, and imagery can inform a company of what appeals to customers.

 Adore Me, a lingerie company, found that by testing two similar images of the same model in a slightly different pose that one image was wildly more popular.
 By using the popular image, the company was able to double its sales.
 Other experiments have shown that companies experience more sales when offering prices ending in odd numbers.

 Using statistics can also be very informative when it comes to demand forecasting.
 Statistical methods are detailed, reliable, and often cost-effective.
 Some versions of statistical methods include:

 - Regression Analysis: This method allows a company to identify and analyze the relationships between different variables.

-- Trend projection: This method relies on larger data sets of historical data to establish performance history over time, identify trends, and extrapolate potential future trends.
+- Trend projection: This method relies on larger data sets of past sales to establish performance history over time, identify trends, and extrapolate potential future trends.

 Regression analysis variables include sales, conversions, and email signups, among others.
 Taking a holistic view of how each is affected by the other can help a company allocate resources to the right area and boost sales.

 Trend projection is also a useful tool that allows for more efficient inventory management by predicting demand for different times of the year.